wwaller1/noder/README.md

-- 👋 Hi, I’m @sinless3
-- A simple nodejs script
+- 👋 Hi, - This repo is just a simple nodejs script.
--